Author has written 19 stories for A-Team, A-Team, and Psych.

 Other than that...
 I hope to get back to my Pysch fics and complete at least one of them, and now I'm pleased to say that at least Golden Crown has been finished!
 But life is busy and I'm on other projects all the time, so... :sigh:

 Favorite music: Most stuff by Johnny Cash, Dwight Yoakam, and a wide variety of stuff from Roy Acuff to ZZ Top, but I won't listen to rap, hip-hop, jazz or the blues.
-Just not my style.
+Just not my style, in general, but I do like some other stuff.

-Favorite nonfiction book: The Bible; Sire Lines, by Abraham Hewitt; Matriarchs (volume 1 and 2); Dynasties; Uncle John Readers
+Favorite nonfiction book: The Bible; Sire Lines, by Abraham Hewitt; Matriarchs (volume 1 and 2); Dynasties; Uncle John Readers, and really, anything that looks interesting.
+History and biography are real favorites.

 Favorite books of dry statistics only someone like me can love: The American Racing Manual, which comes out every year since about 1910 with a full review of horse racing in North America for the previous season, and while I don't own every one (and likely never will) I gleefully purchase whatever editions I can through Amazon, abebooks, Half.com, etc. The Manual does have profiles of major runners of the past year, and are well-written by people who know their stuff.